 Use in cooking for a delicious way to support a healthy heart and immune system!

 Turkey tail has strong antiviral and antimicrobial properties making it effective preventing and/or treating the common cold and flu.

 Turkey tail mushrooms have two powerful polysaccharides called PSP and PSK which are being extensively studied in research, specifically for their effects on boosting immune function in cancer patients going through chemotherapy.

 Turkey tail may also have some gut healing benefits as it contains prebiotics, which nourish beneficial bacteria in the microbiome.
 You may experience smoother digestion while supplementing with turkey tail.

 Use it to boost your immune system, fight disease and aid digestion.

-More Ideas For Using Medicinal Mushrooms
+More Ideas For Using Adaptogenic Mushrooms

 - Brew up a Reishi Elixir as a nightcap after a stressful day.